 In general, there are two types of thalassemia — alpha-thalassemia and beta-thalassemia and the symptoms are based on the type and subtypes of thalassemia.
 Hemoglobin is made up of two chains – alpha and beta.
 So if there is an abnormality in the alpha chain of hemoglobin, it causes alpha-thalassemia and any changes in the beta chain may lead to beta-thalassemia.

 People with thalassemia minor (also known as thalassemia trait) contain either one gene of beta hemoglobin (instead of two) and two genes of alpha hemoglobin (instead of four).
 They usually do not show symptoms and if they do, then they are very minor.
 This is why it is difficult to know about the condition.
-However, people with thalassemia trait can pass on the disease to their next generation.
+However, people with thalassemia minor can pass on the disease to their next generation.

-How Is Thalassemia Diagnosed And Treated?
+How Is Thalassemia Diagnosed?

 The first and the foremost thing your doctor might ask if he suspects thalassemia is your family history of the disease.
 As it is a hereditary condition, the risk of suffering from the condition is higher if anyone in the family has it.
 Your doctor may also order for a blood test to check for anemia and abnormal hemoglobin.
 Red blood cells may appear abnormal under the microscope which can indicate thalassemia.
 Another lab test known as hemoglobin electrophoresis can be performed to identify abnormal hemoglobin in the blood.